rhuss/rhuss.github.io/_posts/2015-07-22-docker-registry-handling.md

 So in order to push to a dedicated registry which is not (and should not be) part of the name one has to do the following:

-* Create a new name with the registry: `docker tag myname registry:myname`
+* Create a new name with the registry: `docker tag myname registry/myname`
-* Push it: `docker push registry:myname`
+* Push it: `docker push registry/myname`
-* Remove the temporary name again: `docker rmi registry:myname`
+* Remove the temporary name again: `docker rmi registry/myname`

 The [rhuss/docker-maven-plugin][1] takes these extra step when a registry is specified like in `mvn docker:push -Ddocker.registry=...`.
 This is not only cumbersome but also needs some extra fences to ensure that these three steps are done transactional.

 Wouldn't it be so much easier if a registry would be really handled as what it is, *meta data* ?
 And that `docker push` would support a `--registry` flag ?
 I'm pretty sure there is some reason why not, however I couldn't find that.

 The next thing is, that there are multiple ways how to specify the default registry, which also causes pain.
-Docker Hub is known as `index.docker.io` (this is probably now the official name), `docker.io` and `registry.hub.docker.com`.
+Docker Hub is known as `index.docker.io`, `docker.io` and `registry.hub.docker.com` (the former name which still seems to work).
 You can also define you default registry during startup of the Docker daemon.

-Unfortunately, Docker daemons treat the default registry  quite differently and asymmetrically.

-The default Docker daemon (1.7.1) will create an image `myimage` if you build it with `docker build -t index.docker.io:myimage .`.
-But when you look for it with `docker inspect index.docker.io:myimage` you get an error.
-However when `docker.io` is used, inspect works as expected (but you still don't have this registry added to the name).
-Then with `registry.hub.docker.com` you get the name `registry.hub.docker.com:myimage` and when you push this it will also end up on docker hub.
-Three ways to specify the default registry, three different behaviours.

-And even better, when you look at the Docker variation of Fedora and CentOS, the behaviour is again different: When you create an image `myimage` *without* registry part it will end up as `docker.io:myimage` in the docker host.
+Unfortunately, Docker daemons treat the default registry quite differently.
+Some strip off a given default registry from the name when creating the build, other, like the Fedora/CentOS variant add a `docker.io/` prefix if no name is given. `registry.hub.docker.com` in contrast is used as 'normal' registry (so the name stays prefixed).
+However when you push to it you'll end up at Docker Hub, too.

-That's all a mess.
+That's all confusing.
 Dealing with all these different behaviours is one of the biggest challenges when maintaining Docker tools like the [docker-maven-plugin][2].

 [1]:	https://github.com/rhuss/docker-maven-plugin
 [2]:	https://github.com/rhuss/docker-maven-plugin